 The admissions process for a child with an EHCP requesting a mainstream place follows this procedure.
-The Inclusion Team comprises of Zoe Ansell - Deputy Head Suzie Ashworth - SENCo & Assistant Head Teachers responsible for each phase
+The Inclusion Team comprises of Jo Auvache AHT for Inclusion and Suzie Ashworth - SENCo arranged.
+This will be undertaken by the Inclusion Team.

 The LA sends a copy of the Educational Health Care Plan to De Bohun or the parents approach the school and provide supporting information